godaddy/node-priam/README.md

 The driver will automatically retry on network-related errors.
 In addition, other errors will be retried in the following
 conditions:

-- `db.consistencyLevel.all` will be retried at `db.consistencyLevel.quorum`
+- `db.consistencyLevel.all` will be retried at `db.consistencyLevel.eachQuorum`

-- `db.consistencyLevel.quorum` will be retried at `db.consistencyLevel.localQuorum`
+- `db.consistencyLevel.quorum` and `db.consistencyLevel.eachQuorum` will be retried at `db.consistencyLevel.localQuorum`

 The following retry options are supported in the driver constructor: